Granvin: Transportation

-Norwegian National Road 13 enters Granvin via the Tunsberg Tunnel which runs through the high mountains to the northwest.
-The highway then runs through Granvin before entering the Vallavik Tunnel which runs through the high mountains to the southeast.
+Norwegian National Road 13 entered Granvin via the Tunsberg Tunnel which runs through the high mountains to the northwest.
+The highway then ran through Granvin before entering the Vallavik Tunnel which runs through the high mountains to the southeast.
 The Vallavik Tunnel connects up with the Hardanger Bridge in Ulvik which crosses the Hardangerfjorden.
 A car ferry service connects Kvanndal (in southwest Granvin) with the villages of Utne and Kinsarvik (in Ullensvang municipality) on the south side of the Hardangerfjord.
 From 1935 to 1988, Hardanger railway line ran between Granvin and Vossevangen.
 The line was closed in 1988 and the rails were later removed.